In navigating this site, you can learn of the multiple educational opportunities in which our residents participate.

 - PGY-3 residents rotate through two of our program's hospitals.
 The rotations include general surgery, ENT, thoracic, vascular and pediatric surgery.

 - PGY-4 residents have senior level responsibility on acute care surgery and general surgery rotations.
-These rotations are at LLUMC, RCRMC and the VA.
-We also have added an internatinal rotation in tropical surgery in Malawi, Africa.
+These rotations are at LLUMC, RUHS and the VA.
+We also have added an international rotation in tropical surgery in Malawi, Africa.

-- PGY-5 is divided among all four of the integrated institutions: LLUMC, LLVAMC, and RCRMC.
-Each rotation is 2 months long, and each resident spends 2 months as the chief resident at LLUMC.
+- PGY-5 is divided among three of the integrated institutions: LLUMC and LLVAMC.
+Each resident spends 2 months as the chief resident at LLUMC.

 At LLUMC, there are surgical fellowships including: